juspay/hyperswitch/config/deployments/README.md

 config/deployments      # Root directory for the deployment configs ├── README.md           # This file
 ├── drainer.toml        # Config specific to drainer
-├── env_specific.toml   # Config for environment specific values (to be set by the user) ├── integ.toml          # Config specific to integration_test environment
-├── production.toml     # Config specific to production environment
-├── sandbox.toml        # Config specific to sandbox environment
+├── env_specific.toml   # Config for environment specific values which are meant to be sensitive (to be set by the user) ├── integ.toml          # Config specific to integration_test environment ├── production.toml     # Config specific to production environment ├── sandbox.toml        # Config specific to sandbox environment